 Suffering from heavy menstrual bleeding, having problems peeing, or having pain during sexual intercourse?
 Uterine fibroids could be why.
 Let me explain.
 Uterine fibroids, also known as uterine leiomyomas or myomas, are smooth muscle tumors that grow in and around the wall of the uterus, and, depending on their size and location, they can cause lots of different symptoms.
 I know that they sound really scary, but the good news is these tumors are almost always benign (non-cancerous).
-Nevertheless, they can still be crazy uncomfortable…and annoying!
+Nevertheless, they can still be really uncomfortable…and annoying!

 How Do I Know if I Have Them?